wduquette/molt/README.md

 *   dict exists
 *   dict get
 *   dict keys
+*   dict remove
 *   dict set
 *   dict size
 *   dict values

+Other `dict` subcommands will be added over time.

 ## New in Molt 0.2.0